multikernel/kernelscript/SPEC.md

 ### 5.2 Global Maps (Shared Across Programs)

-Global maps are declared outside any program block and are automatically shared:
+Global maps are declared at the global scope and are automatically shared between all eBPF programs:

 ```kernelscript
 // Global maps - automatically shared between all programs